souvikmajumder26/Any-Face-Clustering/README.md

 # Any-Face-Clustering

-### Follow these steps to open the Google Colab Notebook:
+### Follow these steps to open the Project in Google Colab Notebook:
 > **1) *Open the file "Any_Face_Clustering_Streamlit_app.ipnyb" and click on the button "Open in Colab"* OR *just click <a href="https://colab.research.google.com/github/souvikmajumder26/Any-Face-Clustering/blob/main/Any_Face_Clustering_Streamlit_app.ipynb">here</a>* :D**
 >
 > A notebook will open in Google Colab.